-In several countries (BG, DE, EL, HU, IE, IT, RO, RS, TR), operators offered zero-rated eeducation content.
-One country (IE) specified that this related to websites identified by the Government, while other (DE) referred to a discussion in 2020 about the introduction of a socalled education flat rate.
-In order to improve the situation for home schooling, German politicians suggested that mobile communications providers offer low-cost tariffs with access to educational content for students whose parents cannot afford Internet access.
+politicians suggested that mobile communications providers offer low-cost tariffs with access to educational content for students whose parents cannot afford Internet access.
 DTAG as well as Vodafone are now offering the first corresponding tariffs as business customer offers (since October and November 2020, respectively).
-To ensure that planned offerings for an education flat rate are in line with the requirements for open Internet, the German Federal Network Agency entered into a dialog with the network operators at an early stage (note: IAS providers are not subject to ex-ante approval of their offers.
+To ensure that planned offerings for an education flat rate are in line with the requirements for open Internet, the German Federal Network Agency (BNetzA) entered into a dialog with the network operators at an early stage (note: ISPs are not subject to ex-ante approval of their offers.
 There was no formal decision taken by BNetzA).
 Sub-Internet services are not allowed as set out in the BEREC Open Internet Guidelines.
 However, BNetzA pointed out that there may be legitimate interests of the enduser to apply filtering in the endpoints.
 For example, schools can specify which content is considered educational content and block certain other content.
-Accordingly, with the current tariffs, there is neither a determination of educational content nor filtering in the network by the Internet access providers in Germany.
+Accordingly, with the current tariffs, there is neither a determination of educational content nor filtering in the network by the internet access providers in Germany.